 I make sure my clients have a slow acclimatisation program when I plan expedition itineraries.
 We ascend slowly and steadily, to ensure that most people won’t feel altitude sickness, but of course there is the odd occasion where someone in the team does.
 We usually then stop and spend an extra day at the same height rather than go up.
 Unless of course their symptoms are more severe, in which case they need to descend.
 This is rare on trips that I’ve led, but I have been involved in many rescues of people in other groups that have gone up too fast.

-You will be leading an expedition to Everest and Ama Dablam Base Camps in March 2019, what are some highlights trekkers can experience on this trip?
+You will be leading an expedition to Everest and Ama Dablam Base Camps, what are some highlights trekkers can experience on this trip?

 When I think back to the first time I experienced this area, there are so many highlights!
 Flying into Lukla is always amazing as it is a short runway on the side of a steep mountain.
 I try to sit up the front to get the full exposure because I love it.
 Then there are the amazing stone houses and lodges – all built by hand, as well as Buddhist prayer wheels and Mani stones that line the trail.
 I love the yaks carrying loads in and out of Base Camp that share the trail with porters and trekkers; the views, the swing bridges, your first sight of Everest, the people, the smells, food and culture.
 Pretty much everything!